 Homes sales rose 66.7%, and dollar volume rose by 81%.
 The median price for homes increased by 10% to $265,000, and new listings rose by 29%.

 Home sales increased 45%, and sales volume increased 45.7%.
 The median home price went up 10.6% to $257,450.
 New listings fell 29.7%.

 Benefits for Buyers and Sellers

 This is a fantastic time to sell, and our experienced local realtors make the process easy for you.
 With most homes for sale collecting buyers as soon as they hit the market, our Austin real estate agents ensure your home is properly positioned.
 There are still fewer homes on the market than average, and demand is through the roof.
 And with more buyers in the market thanks to low-interest rates, you can have multiple bids and experience a lightning-fast turnaround in the market.

 For Home Buyers

-With today’s low interest rates and the area’s long-term business growth, you stand to benefit financially from ownership.
+With so many people moving to Austin in addition to today’s low-interest rates and the area’s long-term business growth, you stand to benefit financially from ownership.
 And life may only get busier in the Austin market, so now may be a good time to land Austin property.
 We will help you do it right.

 Benefits of Leasing and Renting